You can quickly update bots to a secure, stable, and default package version across multiple bots.

 Note: You can select a maximum of 1000 bots with the dependencies for bulk package update.

-5. Review the selected bots and dependencies that you selected for the update.
+5. Use the Review bots and dependencies for update page to review the selected bots and dependencies that you have selected for the update.

 6. Click Update-Package Version.